 Brand Identity Explorations

 Contemplating a change from its "globe & butterfly" logo, UCS commissioned Rigsby Hull to re-envision the organization's visual identity.
-Our proposed "Earth" symbol—a set of logarithmic spirals mathematically generated in Fibonacci sequence and modeled in 3D—symbolizes the globe and nature's original generative form.
-Developed in collaboration with French research/innovation firm INRIA and University of Calgary's Visualization Lab, specialized software animates and renders the symbol in an infinite number of variations.
+Our proposed "Blue Planet" symbol—a 3D-modeled set of logarithmic spirals generated mathematically in Fibonacci sequence—symbolizes Earth as a complex, interdependent orb of complimentary forces (and a subtle typographic "C").
+Custom software developed by French research/innovation firm INRIA and University of Calgary's InnoVis visualization lab animates the globe, rendering it in an infinite number of variations.
 Although this identity was never implemented, it remains one of our favorite design explorations.

 Rigsby Hull helps UCS communicate its mission through a multitude of publications throughout the year.
 The program targets policymakers, donors, the scientific community, and the public at large, and includes UCS's flagship newsmagazine Catalyst, UCS Annual Report and supplements, white papers and policy reports, donor communications, special event collateral, and more.